 A course creator faces the difficult challenge of growing their audience without investing money into marketing and initiatives that don’t work, while also trying to narrow down the focus of who their ideal prospective customer is.
 The biggest challenge by far in all of this is finding a way to scale and automate your course sales so your course sells itself.
 And the best way to do that is with an interactive taste of your course using an automated webinar tool like eWebinar.

-An automated webinar lets prospects experience what it is like to learn from you directly and discover for themselves how what you teach can make a huge impact on their lives.
+An automated webinar lets prospects experience what it is like to learn from you directly and discover for themselves how what you teach people can make a huge impact on their lives.
 It gives you a way for you to establish credibility and gain people’s trust so they feel confident when they go ahead and purchase your course.
-A webinar is much clearer and more powerful than just text on a page and a bulleted list of takeaways can.
+A webinar is much clearer and more powerful than just text on a page and a bulleted list of takeaways.

 With an automated webinar, you can add interactive polls, answer your attendees live in chat or by email later, and offer your prospects a true glimpse into what you have to offer.
 You can even ask questions to prompt your prospects to respond to you and start a two-way conversation about your course.

-Hiding your value behind gated pages and making prospects guess at what they’re paying for is holding you back!
+Hiding your value behind gated pages and making prospects guess what they’re paying for is holding you back!
 Start your free trial of eWebinar today to see exactly how it can help a course creator like you!

 How to Sell Online Courses on Autopilot